 - Prenuptial Agreements for Same-Sex Couples in New York

 GAY AND LESBIAN ESTATE PLANNING ATTORNEYS IN NEW YORK CITY

-Proud Sponsor Marriage Equality New York DING DONG, DOMA’S DEAD!
+Proud Sponsor of Marriage Equality in New York

 Helping LGBTQ & Same Sex Couples Plan for the Future

 Although DOMA was struck down, when it comes to financial and estate planning, non-married LGBTQ couples will not be afforded the same rights as married couples.
 To ensure your ability to have your wishes carried out, it is still important to create estate planning documents that clearly spell out how you and your partner intend to handle future health care issues and financial matters.